cpajr/cpajr.github.io/_posts/2018-08-22-command-authorization-tacacs.md

 The hassle is that we want a certain group of users to have level 15 access while not allowing configuration authority.
 To provide this, we leverage the command authorization in Tacacs+ and (the most important part) having a proper switch configuration.

-The following is an example of our aaa configuration:
+The following is an example of our AAA configuration:

 ```
 aaa new-model